yutingsdu/Tiglon-v.1.1/README.md

         #
         ##########################################################################

-    If the Tiglon is installed successfully, you would find 5 executable files tiglon_abundance, tiglon_cover, tiglon_graph, tiglon_merge, tiglon_path_search in directory Tiglon-v.1.1/src/bin/
+    If the Tiglon is installed successfully, you'll see the following 5 executable files in Tiglon-v.1.1/src/bin/ tiglon_abundance, tiglon_cover, tiglon_graph, tiglon_merge, tiglon_path_search.

 # 4. Running Tiglon